What are dental implants?

 Why should I choose dental implants?

 The standard methods to replace missing teeth were with dental bridges and dentures.
 Both options will replace the teeth and support the surrounding teeth to avoid shifting.
 We can fabricate them fairly quickly and cost significantly less.
 But neither option will address jawbone shrinkage associated with the missing tooth root.

-Healthy teeth will not need to be utilized to accommodate the restoration like a bridge requires.
+We will not need to abuse healthy teeth to accommodate the restoration, like a bridge requires.
 With a very high success rate, implants are the closest thing to your natural teeth.

 What if I am allergic to or want to avoid metal?